kratman/ChatBot/README.md

 Gabbie is a simple artifical intelligence (i.e. a chat bot) for learning and teaching machine learning techniques.

+Gabbie uses a Markov chain model to mimic the speech patterns in books.
+Markov chain models use the previous words to predict the next word in the sentence.
+Gabbie can use the previous two words or the previous three words to pick the next word.
+Additionally, Gabbie prefers to use words which appear more frequently in the books.

+Markov chains algorithms are relatively easy to design, but they are very sensitive to the input source and the number of words in the chain.
+One of the primary advantages of the algorithm is that allows Gabbie to asily learn any language.

 ### Installation

 To install GabbieBot, clone the git repository: